Last updated January 2016

 Use of Non-Personal Information

-Your browser may offer you the option of declining cookies.
 You may be able to configure your browser to accept all cookies, reject all cookies, erase cookies, or notify you when a cookie is set.
 (Each browser is different, so check the “Help” menu of your browser to learn how to change your cookie preferences.)
-Please note that if you do not accept cookies, you will not be able to set an opt-out cookie as described above.
+Please note that if you do not accept cookies, your browser may not be able to receive an opt-out cookie as described above.

 Disclosure of Information